-The collaboration will involve strong industry linkages whereby industry will be involved in supporting PhD students.
-Industry supported PhD scholars will work on challenging research problems posed and defined by industry partners of the UQIDAR.
-Industry supervisors will co-guide the students along with UQ and IITD supervisors.
-The collaboration will also enable the establishment of a mobility or fellowship scheme to enable academics and postdoctoral fellows to spend time at each institute, expanding research linkages and offering career development opportunities for early career researchers.
+The collaboration will involve strong industry links involved in supporting PhD students.
+Industry-supported PhD scholars will work on challenging research problems posed and defined by UQIDAR’s industry partners.
+Industry supervisors will also advise their students, along with the UQ and IITD supervisors.